Pratt-Zan/Web-Source-Dataset/README.md

 }
 ```

-Key characteristics:

-* Generated dynamically using the current date
-* Only includes **new URLs not seen in previous runs**
-* Empty results are not saved
+Hint: Empty results are not saved

 ## Installation